 I remember taking Michelin starred chef Alyn Williams and his crew out foraging.

-At lunch, Alyn asked me what new foods would be appearing in our culture down the line.
+At lunch, Alyn asked me what new foods I thought would be appearing in our culture down the line.

-I leapt at the chance to tell him that I thought fermented foods would become a mainstream cultural revolution.
-With insects second.
+I leapt at the chance to tell him that I thought fermented foods would become a mainstream cultural revolution within 5 years.

 Although I have fermented wild edible plants for years, and on a regular basis.
 I’ve never really posted that many recipes of my creations.

-The fermented wild food recipes that appear on this site are far less than what I actually create.
+The fermented wild food recipes that appear on my site are far less than what I actually create.